desponda/inbox-whisperer/features/mvp-ui-react.md

+# Web UI (React)

+## Theme & Design Source of Truth
+- All MVP UI must use the modern, shiny dark gradient theme, DM Sans font, and centered SaaS hero layout.
+- The Home page is the reference design for all future UI screens.

-# MVP React UI Feature
+## MVP React UI Feature

 This document tracks the implementation plan and checklist for the Inbox Whisperer MVP user interface, built with React and best practices.